The Symbolism of Windows and Doors Portals of Consciousness

 The Four Windows of Self — Portals of Consciousness

 Think of these four windows as an analogy to help you remember these elements of consciousness.
-Unlocking the windows of awareness in the proper order is critical.
+It is critical to unlock the windows of awareness in the proper order.

 1) Reason